 Changes to section 17.18.41 ST_Hint (Font Type Hint)

-Specifies the font type which shall be used to format any ambiguous characters in the current run.
+This simple type specifies additional information about the font type which is used to decide how to format any ambiguous characters in the current run.

-There are certain characters which are not explicitly stored in the document, and can be mapped into multiple categories of the four mentioned above.
-This attribute shall be used to arbitrate that conflict, and determine how ambiguities in this run shall be handled.
+There are certain characters which are not explicitly stored in the document, and can be mapped into multiple of the font slot categories described in the parent element.
+This attribute shall be used to arbitrate that conflict and determine how ambiguities in this run shall be handled.
 [Note: This is primarily used to handle the formatting on the paragraph mark glyph, and other characters that are not stored as text in the WordprocessingML document. end note]

 [Example: Consider the run representing the paragraph mark glyph, which is not stored as a physical character.
 Since this could therefore be formatted with any of the fonts specified for the run, this ambiguity is resolved using the following WordprocessingML: